-Delivery Actions Why is the going to help?
-Who By When Resources Analyse the contribution of street trees AND other trees & woodlands across the city to further refine the main opportunities for trees to contribute to promoting health and wellbeing To better understand the relationship between canopy cover in the city and air quality and the potential for targeted planting.
-Partnership 2020-21 Partners' time, some additional resource may be needed Target additional planting in areas of low canopy cover and higher IMD ranking, including through community funded planting - see Appendix 8 So that we can target planting where it can provide the most benefits Amey, Partnership Yearly Time to find locations Cost of planting and establishment Target additional planting in areas of high air pollution - see Appendix 8 So that we can target planting where it can provide the most benefits Amey, Delivery Partnership Yearly Development action completed Cost of planting
+Development Actions How will this help?
+Who?
+By when?
+Resources Analyse the contribution of street trees AND other trees and woodlands across the city to further refine the main opportunities for trees to contribute in promoting health and wellbeing To better understand the relationship between canopy cover in the city and air quality and the potential for targeted planting Partnership 2020-21 Partners' time, some additional resource may be needed Target additional planting in areas of low canopy cover and higher IMD ranking, including through community funded planting - see Appendix 8 So that we can target planting where it can provide the most benefits Amey, Partnership Yearly Partner's time, including Street Tree Wardens Target additional planting in areas of high air pollution - see Appendix 8 So that we can target planting where it can provide the most benefits Amey, Delivery Partnership Yearly Development action completed Cost of planting